bThink-BGU/BPjs/docs/source/embed-bpjs.rst

 * In the common case when the program needs to wait for external events (such as GUI interactions), set the ``isDaemon`` property of the ``BProgram`` to ``true``.
 * Call ``BProgramRunner::start()``.

 The BProgram will start running.
-Lifecycle and behavioral events will be passed to the listener objects.
+Life-cycle and behavioral events will be passed to the listener objects.
 In case the host application would like to push an external event to the embedded b-program (e.g. because of a network request, or a user click), it should use the ``BProgram``'s `enqueueExternalEvent`_ method.

 .. tip::
   BPjs' source code contains many examples of embedded BPjs programs - most of the unit tests that involve a b-program.
 For a more complete example, refer to the `RunFile`_ class, which implements the command-line tool for running BPjs code.